VictorFrancheto/head-attention-PyTorch/README.md

 📌 **Computational Efficiency**: Compared to MHA, a single head is **faster but less expressive**.
 📌 **Scalability**: Used in lightweight attention-based architectures where fewer parameters are desired.

----

-Now you understand **Head Attention** and how it forms the basis of modern AI architectures! 🚀

-🔜 Want to implement it in PyTorch?
-Let’s code! 🧑‍💻

----

-Would you like any adjustments, such as adding a real-world analogy or a deeper dive into optimizations? 😊